-For many the Christmas holiday period can be a very stressful time of year.
-We are all busy with social interactions with family, relatives, some travelling from interstate .
-This year we will not able to see our family from overseas because of Covid19.
-And although Christmas is all about family, sharing and acts of kindness, there could well be perceived expectations, to create the ‘perfect Christmas’ with presents and perhaps preparing the most important meal of the year.
-2020 has been a challenging year for all of us and has tested human endurance to the maximum.
+Some people are busy with social interactions with family, relatives, and friends well before Christmas.
+This year some can see their family from overseas or interstate.
+And although Christmas is all about family, and sharing acts of kindness, there could well be perceived expectations, to create the ‘perfect Christmas’ with presents and perhaps preparing the most important meal of the year.

 Avoid Excessive Alcohol

 Alcohol is dehydrating especially in a hot Australian Summer so it is important to pace yourself over the days of the Christmas festivities.
 You can have fun drinking low alcoholic drinks or alcohol-free drinks which will allow you to make the most of time with your friends and family.

 It’s interesting to note that every drink, except water, is dehydrating and some beverages are more dehydrating than others.
 For instance, one cup of coffee requires 33 cups of water to rehydrate the body.
 In our hot Australian Summer, dehydration means a loss of electrolytes like calcium, magnesium, sodium and potassium which a can cause fainting, low blood pressure or dizziness.

 Foods Causing Stress